katholt/reddog-nf/README.md

 * Remove CheckInput and CheckOutput classes
 * Automate comparison of test output data
 * Order mapping stats by isolate name SNPs (prior to pass/fail and ingroup/outgroup order)
-* Reverse complement tests for simulated dataset
-* Add position correction for INDELs in dataset simulator
-    - easiest approach seems to be modifying reads as they appear
-    - modify from highest to lowest position
-    - no need to correct offsets
-    - assuming only single nucleotide INDELs
 * Add ingroup/outgroups test isolates to test spec
     - might be tricky as adding more later will have the stddev of the metric
     - nonetheless calculate and add both near pass/fail and clear pass/fail